matasmaciulaitis/wix-style-react/SUPPORT.md

 9. Search `#wix-style-react` slack channel for similar problems.
 10. Consult with your Guild Masters (Organization Wix Style React Expert / Heavy Users).
 11. Create a GitHub issue choose the right template.
+12. Have you managed to resolved the issue?
+A contribution to our [Frequently Asked Questions](https://github.com/wix/wix-style-react/tree/master/docs/FAQ#frequently-asked-questions) article is welcome!
+Check out our [contribution guide](https://github.com/wix/wix-style-react/blob/master/CONTRIBUTING.md) for more information.